Will Europe ride populist wave? Visual guide

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)Europe's populist movements have already made their mark on the European political landscape -- and a series of upcoming elections looks set to determine if they are here to stay.
+(CNN)Populist movements have already made their mark on the European political landscape in a series of closely-watched elections held across the continent.

-Emboldened by the UK's decision to leave the EU and by US President Donald Trump's anti-establishment victory, far-right, nationalist and euroskeptic parties are vying for power in the Netherlands, France and Germany.
+Emboldened by the UK's decision to leave the EU and by US President Donald Trump's anti-establishment victory, a candidate from a far-right, nationalist and euroskeptic party is vying for power in France's presidential vote on Sunday, and a similar outfit in Germany will be looking for more influence in September.

+Populist parties lost recent elections in the Netherlands and Austria, but they have nonetheless risen from the fringes and are shaking up the debate.

 Here's a look at how -- and why -- some of Europe's populist parties have swept into mainstream politics.